M. G. Soman

-M. G. Soman (28 October 1941 – 12 December 1997) was an Indian actor and former Indian Air Force officer who appeared in Malayalam films.
-He was one among the leading star actors doing hero roles in Malayalam Cinema during the late 1970s and early 1980s.
-He has also done roles in some Tamil films including Aval Oru Thodar Kathai.
+M. G. Somashekharan Nair (28 October 1941 – 12 December 1997), professionally credited by his stage name M. G. Soman was an Indian actor and former Indian Air Force officer who appeared in Malayalam films.
+He was among the actors who played leading roles in Malayalam cinema during the late 1970s and early 1980s.
+He also had some Tamil films to his credit, including Aval Oru Thodar Kathai.
 However, in the late 1980s and 1990s, he switched to character and villainous roles.

 Early life

 He was born as Somashekharan Nair to Konni Kudukkillethu Veettil Govinda Panicker and P. K. Bhavani Amma, in Thiruvalla, Travancore, on 28 September 1941.
 He had his primary education from Balikamadom H. S. S., Thiruvalla, St Thomas HSS Thirumoolapuram.
-While studying at seventh grade he started a drama troupe with his friend and performed drama Manaltharikal Garjikkunnu.
+While studying at seventh grade he started a drama troupe with his friend and performed the drama Manaltharikal Garjikkunnu.
 He did his pre-university degree at St. Berchmans College, Changanassery.
 He was also part of the Indian Air Force.